 A quick and easy form (screen) can be added to help general Access database users navigate around the design of your database providing tabs and button clicks to open, run and carry out other actions without needing to know anything about macros or VBA.

 It replaced the former menu switchboard utility and has a far richer set of tools inclduding formatting.
 Just take a look at the ‘Create’ tabe under the ‘Forms’ section.

-Of course there is much more and if you want to know more about Microsoft Access databases (any version) then my eBooks may be of use.
+Of course there is much more and if you want ot know more about Access databases (any version) then my eBooks may be of use.
 They have a money back guarantee with a free 30 day support.